CharmyyPatel/CharmsBookStore/CharmsBookStore/README.txt

 0224
 Created Repository folder, IRepository and interfaces and classes for the application.
 Got few errors but they got resolved quickly.
+Was so into following the steps and solving errors that forgot to commits everything on github.